raviverma199/Shopify-Size-Chart-Extractor/README.md

   const url = `https://${this.store}/collections/kurtas-for-women`;

     ```
-- This is used to ensure consistent scraping, since not all product or homepage URLs work reliably across different Shopify stores.
+- This default is used to ensure consistent scraping because not all Shopify stores expose product or homepage data the same way.
 If you want to extract the size chart from a different collection or page, you can simply change the path segment (kurtas-for-women) to any valid page on that store, such as co-ord-sets, dresses, or tops.